-All operations described in this documentation must be carried out only by trained and authorized personnel.
+All operations described in this documentation must be carried out only by trained, qualified personnel authorised by the plant operator.

 During work on and with the device, the required personal protective equipment must always be worn.

 2.2 Appropriate use